mechgguy/eestech-hackathon/README.md

 To get started with our project, follow these steps:
 1. Clone this repository to your local machine.
 2. Install the required dependencies <as mentioned in the `requirements.txt` file.>
+* Note: We have used the following LLM model for our implementation [](), if you wish to use other models do not forget to change your references in the individual scripts.
-3. Collect and prepare the required data to send to the preprocessing step.
+4. Collect and prepare the required data to send to the preprocessing step.
 Here we can correspond it to `github_issues.pkl`.
-4. Preprocess the data by identifying its patterns and its redundancies and remove the extra information.
+5. Preprocess the data by identifying its patterns and its redundancies and remove the extra information.
 Here we can correspond to `fetch_github_issues.py`.
-5. Work on your prompt, engineer it, perform trial-and-error iterations with `my-llama-example.py` till you get satisfactory results.
+6. Work on your prompt, engineer it, perform trial-and-error iterations with `my-llama-example.py` till you get satisfactory results.
-6. Your model and prompt is ready to be deployed in the UI.
+7. Your model and prompt is ready to be deployed in the UI.

 ## Project Outcome Overview
 We have dereived a correct prompt with post-processing or parsing of the result such as to obtain a robust result output from the LLM which can be used by internal users so as to improve the customer experience.